The Legend of the Eagle and the Serpent

 The Triumph of the Eagle

 The Haida celebrated this victory with dances and ceremonies, thanking the eagle for restoring harmony.
-The eagle became a symbol of power and protection, and is honored in Haida stories and traditions as the guardian of the balance between heaven and earth.
+The eagle became a symbol of power and protection, and it is honored in Haida stories and traditions as the guardian of the balance between heaven and earth.

 Source: “Haida Mythology” by Ronald S. Herring